Last places

 Seventh day

-Tak, Copenhagen: See you soon on the bike
+Tak, Copenhagen: see you on the road

 • accommodation in double rooms in a hostel